 You rely on your brakes every day to keep you and your loved ones safe on the road, but how often do you actually think about them?
-At Oneway Automotive, your safety is our top priority.
+At Oneway Automotive in Ardmore, OK, your safety is our top priority.
 That’s why we offer comprehensive brake inspections, repairs, and replacements.

 How often should I get my brakes checked?

 Getting your brakes checked regularly is the best way to keep your vehicle safe and avoid a major issue or pricey repairs.
 We recommend having your brakes checked when you get your oil changed.
 The expert technicians at Oneway Automotive will inspect your braking system checking for wear and to make sure your system is functioning properly.

 How can I make my brakes last longer?